Skip to content

 While music is, of course, the major draw to Stendhal Festival, it is a proud supporter of the wider arts.
 Phill Jupitas will be headlining their comedy bill at this year’s festival.

-Having begun his career with the ranting poetry scene, before getting the opportunity to work with The Housemartins and Billy Bragg with their record label Go!
+He began his career with the ranting poetry scene before getting the opportunity to work with The Housemartins and Billy Bragg with their record label Go!
 Discs.
 This allowed him to continue doing his standup before becoming a national treasure as a team captain on the illustrious BBC show ‘Never Mind the Buzzcocks’.

-Jupitus’ is renowned for being easy-going, down-to-earth but that doesn’t mean his shows are lacking.
-Every performance is unique due to his incredible improvising ability, making this event one of the most exciting parts of Stendhal Festival’s lineups.
+Jupitus is renowned for being easy-going and down-to-earth, but that doesn’t mean his shows are lacking.
+His incredible improvising ability makes every performance unique, making this event one of the most exciting parts of the Stendhal Festival’s lineups.

 The Spoken Word: Poetry at Stendhal

-Describing his topics of discussion as sex, drugs, and rock n’ dole, Wilson is an award-winning poet who, as well as winning multiple slams, has had a one-person show go for a full run at the Edinburgh Fringe Fest that achieved a 5-star review.
+Describing his discussion topics as sex, drugs, and rock n’ dole, Wilson is an award-winning poet who, as well as winning multiple slams, has had a one-person show go for an entire run at the Edinburgh Fringe Fest that achieved a 5-star review.
 At times, performing with BSL, Wilson strives to create safe spaces and accessibility in his work.
 A performance that cannot be missed at Stendhal Festival 2019.

-This year’s Stendhal Festival is one filled with an exciting plethora of international and local acts.
-Starting from the 15th to the 17th of August.
-To buy tickets visit the Stendhal Festival Website.
+This year’s Stendhal Festival is filled with an exciting plethora of international and local acts.
+It will be held from August 15th to 17th.
+To buy tickets, visit the Stendhal Festival Website.

 Have you ever visited the Stendhal Festival?
 Let us know your experience in the comments below.